netdata/netdata/packaging/installer/methods/kickstart.md

 - `--claim-proxy`
   Specify a proxy to use when connecting to the cloud in the form of `http://[user:pass@]host:ip` for an HTTP(S) proxy.
 See [connecting through a proxy](/src/claim/README.md#automatically-via-a-provisioning-system-or-the-command-line) for details.
 - `--claim-only`
-  If there is an existing install, only try to claim it without attempting to update it.
-If there is no existing install, install and claim Netdata normally.
+  If there is an existing installation, only try to claim it without attempting to update it.
+If there is no existing installation, install and claim Netdata normally.

 ### anonymous telemetry